201b324/projectdemocracy_201b324/README.md

 # projectdemocracy_201b324
 hi
 hlo
+#bhutan is not having democracy
-bhutan is not having democracy
+#pakistan is not having democracy